 I’ve been obsessed with short ribs lately.
-This typically cheap cut of meat when seasoned and cooked properly turns into a fork tender cut that will literally melt in your mouth.
+This typically chewy cut of meat when seasoned and cooked properly turns into a fork tender cut that will literally melt in your mouth.

-My mother had told me about this Short Rib Soup she had made on several occasions with rave reviews, so I had to try it myself and I had to agree, Short Rib Soup is pretty darn tasty!
+My mother had told me about this beefy recipe she had made on several occasions with rave reviews, so I had to try it myself and I had to agree, Short Rib Soup is pretty darn tasty!

 Short Rib Soup is a hearty soup that could easily be a main entree or an appetizer, make sure you serve it with a hearty loaf of bread or Sweet Potato Cornbread to soak up all of the zesty goodness.
 I also served mine with a leafy green side salad.